jessfraz/blog/content/post/the-life-of-a-data-byte.md

 platter, which allows greater data density and capacity.

 This technology is quite difficult to achieve.
-A 200mW laser heats a teeny area of the region to 750 °F (400 °C) quickly before writing the data, while also not interfering with or corrupting the rest of the data on the disk.
+A 200mW laser heats a teeny area of the region to 750 °F (400 °C) quickly before writing the data, while also not interfering with or corrupting the rest of the data on the disk[^50].
 The process of heating, writing the data, and cooling  must be completed in less than a nanosecond.
-These challenges required the development of nano-scale surface plasmons, also known as a surface guided laser, instead of direct laser-based heating, as well as new types of glass platters and heat-control coatings to tolerate rapid spot-heating without damaging the recording head or any nearby data, and various other technical challenges that needed to be overcome.
+These challenges required the development of nano-scale surface plasmons, also known as a surface guided laser, instead of direct laser-based heating, as well as new types of glass platters and heat-control coatings to tolerate rapid spot-heating without damaging the recording head or any nearby data, and various other technical challenges that needed to be overcome[^51].

-Seagate first demonstrated this technology, despite many skeptics, in 2013.
-They started shipping the first drives in 2018.
+Seagate first demonstrated this technology, despite many skeptics, in 2013[^52].
+They started shipping the first drives in 2018[^53].

 ## End of tape, rewind